 Prior to joining KushyCBD, Carolina was the Head of Research for Power Brands, America’s leading beverage consultancy firm.
-She led more than ten projects for a broad spectrum of companies, nurtured a concept to commercialization for a company with 7000+ restaurants worldwide, and developed products for one of the top cereal companies in the US and the most prominent sports drinks brand in the word.
+She led more than ten projects for a broad spectrum of companies.
+Accomplishments include nurturing a concept-to-commercialization for a company with 7,000+ restaurants worldwide.
+Carolina also developed products for one of the top cereal companies in the U.S. and the most prominent sports drinks brand in the world.

-Since joining the company, Carolina has been transforming our laboratory into a world-class food production facility.
+Since joining KushyCBD, Carolina has transformed our laboratory into a world-class food production facility.
 She ensures that we continue to push our product innovation and uphold the highest standards of compliance and food safety.

 Our Lab and Testing

-KushyCBD’s state-of-the-art lab is equipped with an HPLC (High-Performance Liquid Chromatography) which is the selected method for cannabinoids analysis; this instrument helps us provide quality control and the ideal formulation of our products.
+KushyCBD’s state-of-the-art lab is equipped with an HPLC (High-Performance Liquid Chromatography), which is the selected method for cannabinoids analysis.
+This highly specialized instrument helps us provide quality control and ideal formulation of our products.

 An HPLC uses solvents to carry cannabis sample solutions through a column.
 The cannabinoids are then separated based on their affinity to that column; each cannabinoid has a specific signal, and we use the intensity of that signal to quantify the analyte.
 A UV detector gives us data in area counts on a graph, also known as the chromatogram.

-We use standards (within the laboratory context, “standards” are the isolated reference compounds used to test and calibrate equipment) with known cannabinoids concentrations to help us understand how many area counts correspond to the standards known concentration.
+We use standards (within the laboratory context, “standards” are isolated reference compounds used to test and calibrate equipment) with known cannabinoids concentrations to help us understand how many area counts correspond to the standards known concentration.
 This gives us a very accurate read on the concentration of our samples.

-Our standards are the same ones are used in ISO-certified compliance laboratories.
-We run them every single day to make sure our instrument is calibrated and performing correctly.
+Our standards are the same as those used in ISO-certified compliance laboratories.
+We run them every single day, to make sure our instrument is calibrated and performing correctly.
 It is our priority to supply our customers a safe and quality product.
 We test product several times a day to ensure homogeneity and uniformity in THC, CBD, CBN, CBG, and other trace cannabinoids content.

-The methods we use are validated to ensure that everything that leaves our production facility is consistent with the highest industry standards that we hold ourselves to.
+The methods we use are validated to ensure everything that leaves our production facility is reliable and consistent, with the highest industry standards that we hold ourselves to.